apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 #### REST UserInfo Repository

-The REST repository allows the CAS server to reach to a remote REST endpoint via the configured HTTP method to fetch user accout information.
+The REST repository allows the CAS server to reach to a remote REST endpoint via the configured HTTP method to fetch user account information.

 Query data is passed via either `email` or `username` HTTP headers.
 The response that is returned must be accompanied by a `200` status code where the body should contain `Map` representing the user account information.
 All other responses will lead to a `404`